kumarabhishek188/Online-Quiz-Platform/README.md

 3. **Practice Mode**: Users take quizzes in a timed environment.
 4. **Score Analysis**: Results include total scores, correct answers, and areas for improvement.

-## Contribution

-Contributions are welcome!
-Please fork the repository, make your changes, and create a pull request.

 ---